 So let’s start our itinerary.

 LUCCA AND PISA

-If you haven’t visited them jet, you shouldn’t miss a short detour till Pisa and Lucca.
+If you haven’t visited them yet, you shouldn’t miss a short detour till Pisa and Lucca.

 BETWEEN LIGURIA AND TUSCANY

-Right at the border there is the archeological site of the important roman town of Luni, from which this area takes the name of Lunigiana.
-The hills are topped by cozy medieval villages such as Nicola or Fosdinovo with it’s beautiful Castle.
-From there you’ll enjoy an incredible view toward La Spezia Gulf and Liguria and here you must taste the Panigacci, a sort of flat bread to eat with ham or salami.
+From there you’ll enjoy an incredible view toward La Spezia Gulf and Liguria and here you must taste the Panigacci, a sort of flatbread to eat with ham or salami.

 LA SPEZIA GULF

-From Lerici you can take a public boat to the other side of the Gulf to visit Portovenere and its beautiful Islands Palmaria and Tino (read more here about these places and great things to do here) and from there you can continue to Cinque Terre.
+From Lerici, you can take a public boat to the other side of the Gulf to visit Portovenere and its beautiful Islands Palmaria and Tino and from there you can continue to the Cinque Terre.

-Here we are at the end and you will arrive in Cinque Terre, but this is another history and another trip (read this post to make the most of your Cinque Terre holiday).
+Here we are at the end and you will arrive in the Cinque Terre, but this is another history and another trip!